emreusun/usun-emre-Fip/README.md

 # Old Spice and Carlsberg mashup
 ============================
-# all about our product
+# all about my product
 I chose scenario one for my FIP.
 I am using Carlsberg style and using old spice name for FIP.